kevinolega/callcentertrainingtips/_posts/2018-03-04-Count-Blessings.md

 I'd probably have a better answer if I try to write it again but you probably already get the idea.

-2. When I go out and hang out with someone new, I ask them to tell me stuff about them.
-They usually have no answer.
+**2. When I go out and hang out with someone new, I ask them to tell me stuff about them.
+They usually have no answer.**

 When I ask them what they're interested in, it's usually vague, unclear or they're unable to express themselves.